 - Mist the leaves regularly with a plant mister or spray bottle full of water.

 Your Silver Bay plant is not a heavy feeder, meaning that it doesn’t need a lot of fertilizer or supplemental nutrition.
 If you give too much fertilizer, you risk giving your plant’s roots a chemical burn.

 During spring and summer, feed it using a water-soluble fertilizer about every six weeks, and don’t give any during the winter.
-This liquid formula from Espoma is a good choice.
+The liquid formula from Espoma is a good choice.

 Once your Silver Bay plant is a couple years old, you may want to do some selective pruning in spring.
 Use sanitized scissors or shears to snip off a handful of the largest, oldest leaves.
 This will allow more light to reach the rest of the leaves and usually triggers a flush of new growth.

 Like other houseplants with large, glossy leaves, Aglaonema gets dusty.
 So clean the leaves regularly with a damp cloth to remove dust and keep the plant healthy.

 Dust-free leaves make it easier for the plant to photosynthesize and transpire oxygen, and the water will also help the cells stay hydrated.

 Although this is a Chinese Evergreen that never drops all its leaves, the Silver Bay plant still undergoes dormancy every winter.